Noble Gas Mass SPECTROMETRY Lab

 High-temperature isotope geochemistry studies have long focused on radiogenic isotope systems, such as U-Pb, Rb-Sr, Sm-Nd and Hf-W. We expand the radiogenic isotope toolbox to include constraints from noble gas isotope systematics.
 Using state-of-the-art multicollector mass spectrometry, high-precision measurements may shed new light on topics such as the state of the early Earth, and chemical exchange between deep Earth and surface reservoirs.

-We are currently building a custom gas extraction/purification line and calibrating our new Nu Noblesse HR 5F5M noble gas mass spectrometer.
-Once in operation, the laboratory will be fully automated to operate 24 hours a day, 7 days a week.
+Our new gas extraction/purification line provides samples gas to the Nu Noblesse HR 5F5M noble gas mass spectrometer.
+The laboratory is fully automated using the National Instruments cRIO platform to operate 24 hours a day, 7 days a week.

 Sample Preparation and WET CHEMISTRY LABS